DropSnorz/OwlPlug/README.md

 ## How to help

 [Download and Install](https://github.com/DropSnorz/OwlPlug/releases) OwlPlug, configure it, download plugins, etc...
-Feel free to report any kind of problems, questions, suggestions by opening an issue on this repository.
-Here is a non exhaustive list of interesting things to report:
+Report any kind of problems by [opening an issue](https://github.com/DropSnorz/OwlPlug/issues) on this repository.
+Feel free to use the [discussions tab](https://github.com/DropSnorz/OwlPlug/discussions) to ask questions, report suggestions and feedback about features and potential improvements.

-* Major issues, bugs, crashes
-* Typo errors and improvements. (also in this README)
-* Suggestions and things you wanted to see in OwlPlug: new features, UI/UX improvements, docs needed, ...

 # Features